 Other - Programs grouped under "Other" in our financial statement are those that did not pass the major fund test.
-However, these programs are separately tracked in our financial system.
+However these programs are separately tracked in our financial system.

-- Bridges out of Poverty: helps people to develop an effective understanding of poverty and how this impacts their lives and focus on strategies that build community capacity to move people out of poverty. - Children's Trust Fund: provides funding to counties for the purpose of child abuse and neglect prevention. - Lucas County Heathier Buckeye Council (HBC): promote the development of selfsufficiency and reduce reliance on public assistance through a community environment that maximizes opportunities for individuals and families to achieve optimal health. - Health Profession Opportunity Grant (HPOG): a grant to facilitate how training opportunities can help people improve their skills and find better jobs. - Cross-System Ombudsman Services: assistance provided to independently review complaints from persons that have either been denied or are challenging the outcome of services and supports from Lucas County Children Services and the Lucas County Job and Family Services and provide recommendations to each agency based on a completed investigation.
+- Bridges out of Poverty helps people to develop an effective understanding of poverty and how this impacts their lives and focus on strategies that build community capacity to move people out of poverty. - Lucas County Heathier Buckeye Council (HBC) promote the development of self-sufficiency and reduce reliance on public assistance through a community environment that maximizes opportunities for individuals and families to achieve optimal health.
+This grant ended 12/31/17, but had closeout revenues/expenditures fall in 2018. - Health Profession Opportunity Grant (HPOG) a grant to facilitate how training opportunities can help people improve their skills and find better jobs. - Cross-System Ombudsman Services assistance provided to independently review complaints from persons that have either been denied or are challenging the outcome of services and supports from Lucas County Children Services and the Lucas County Job and Family Services and provide recommendations to each agency based on a completed investigation.